Expressive Arts & Expressive Arts Therapy

 Current Application Process

-Application deadlines: We are currently accepting registration for the 2020 Manitoba cohort, which will begin online in July 2020 due to the COVID 19 circumstances.
+Application deadlines: We are currently accepting registration for the 2021 Manitoba cohort, which will begin in July 2021.
 There are a limited number of seats available and spots will be reserved as applications are received.
-The application deadline is May 31st.
+The application deadline is March 31st.

 Applicants are selected based on past academic records, a 500-word letter of intent and three letters of recommendation.